lallaria/Archipelago/worlds/dontstarvetogether/docs/en_Don't Starve Together.md

 - Survival: The player must live for a target number of days.
 This is based on the survivor's time alive and not the world age.
 Being a ghost will not progress your timer.
 - Bosses: The player can choose which bosses they need to defeat in order to meet their victory condition.
-You can choose between defeating any one of your selected bosses, or all of them.
+You can choose between defeating any one of a selection of bosses, or all of them.
 Boss and location checks that happen to be part of your progression path will be prioritized for having progression items.

 ## What are location checks in Don't Starve Together?